Mao Daolin

-Mao Daolin (茅道林 (Máo Dàolín); born January 1963) is an internet tycoon.
+Mao Daolin (茅道林 (Máo Dàolín); born January 1963) is an internet entrepreneur.
 He is a former chief executive officer of Sina.com.

 Biography

 Mao was born in 1963 in Shanghai.
 He graduated from Shanghai East-China Model High School in 1980.
 Mao then entered the Computer Department of Shanghai Jiaotong University.
 Later he went to Stanford University for a master's degree.

 Since graduating from Shanghai East-China Model High School in 1980, Mao has been heavily involved in the computer industry.
 He started his own software company in 1982 and later served as a consultant from 1988 to 1993.
 The following year, in 1984, he joined Walden, an international risk investment company, as a vice-president.

-Mao was a strong advocate for the merger of Stone Richsight and Huanyuan Consultation.
-From 1996 to 2001, he served as the chief operating officer at Sina.com.
-In 2002, he became Sina.com's chief executive officer.

-Daniel Mao is a San Francisco-based venture capitalist with Walden International Investment Group and Chengwei Capital.
+Mao was in a relationship with Hu Haiqing, daughter of Hu Jintao, until October 2024.